xuan13hao/VeinLogin/README.md

 reliable authentication services for a wide range of applications.
 The Space OS authentication system designed in this paper is applied to the identity authentication of the Space OS login, which can effectively solve security problems such as password leakage and hacker attacks.

+## Finger vein recognition
+The processing of finger vein information by the Space OS authentication system is mainly done by the finger vein device.
+Finger vein information processing is composed of finger vein image collection, image processing (including image enhancement, segmentation and feature extraction) and identify matching.
+When a certain wavelength of near infrared light shines on the user's finger, it can capture the user's finger vein image information.

 ## SDDM